 Supervision

 I supervised Abigail Anne Bimpeh's dissertation on Ewe semantics Logophoricity in Ewe: An Empirical-Semantic Assessment of y`e who is currently a Postdoctoral Researcher in the LeibnizDream project (PI: Uli Sauerland) at Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS), Berlin.
-And, I am supervising Ahmad Al-Bitar who is working on different topics related to definiteness in Syrian Arabic.
-Both were members of the graduate school on nominal modification.
+And, I was supervising Ahmad Al-Bitar who worked on different topics related to definiteness in Syrian Arabic.
+Both were members of the graduate school on nominal modification .

 Collaboration

 I mainly collaborated with Ede Zimmermann.
 Together, we led the project Relativsätze und Intensionalität as part of the Research Group "Relativsätze" 1783 (also with Magdalena Kaufmann).
-More recently, I started a collaboration with Helmut Weiß.
-The collaboration seeks to explain word formation patterns concerning "un"-affixation in German and to gain new insights on the development of Jesperson's cycle.
+Together with Helmut Weiß and Carolin Reinert, we seek to explain word formation patterns concerning "un"-affixation in German and to gain new insights on the development of Jesperson's cycle.
 We look at baseless negated adjectives (BNDAs) that are (mostly?) deverbal and negative polar adjectives (NPAs).
-The former resist dropping the negative affix, the latter do not allow affixation of the negative affix (UNLESS the are further negated) in German.
+The former resist dropping the negative affix, the latter do not allow affixation of the negative affix (UNLESS they are further negated) in German.